Fixed points for group actions on 2-dimensional affine buildings: Proof of the main theorem

 \section{Proof of the main theorem}

-Let $X$ be an affine building, defined as in~\cite[Section 1.2]{Parreau_immeubles}, of type $\tilde{A}_2$ or~$\tilde{C}_2$.
-Then each apartment of $X$ is modelled on the pair $(\mathbb{A},W)$, where $\mathbb{A}$ is a $2$-dimensional real vector space and $W$ is a subgroup of the affine isometry group of $\mathbb{A}$ such that the linear part of $W$ is a finite reflection group $\overline{W}$ of type $A_2$ or $C_2$, respectively.
-Now as in~\cite[Section 1.3.2]{Parreau_immeubles}, each facet of $X$ has a type given by the type of the corresponding facet of the fundamental Weyl chamber of type $A_2$ or $C_2$, respectively.
+Let $X$ be an affine building, defined as in~\cite[Section 1.2]{Parreau_immeubles}, of type $\tA_2$ or $\tC_2$.
+We equip~$X$ with the maximal system of apartments.
+Each apartment of $X$ is modelled on the pair $(\Aff,W)$, where~$\Aff$ is a $2$-dimensional real vector space and $W$ is a subgroup of the affine isometry group of $\Aff$ such that the linear part of $W$ is a finite reflection group $\overline{W}$ of type~$A_2$ or $C_2$, respectively.

+Now as in~\cite[Section 1.3.2]{Parreau_immeubles}, each facet of $X$ has a \emph{type} given by the type of the corresponding facet of the fundamental Weyl chamber.
 In particular, the codimension one facets of $X$ have just $2$ possible types, with one facet of each of these types bounding each sector (Weyl chamber) in $X$, and the types of facets in any given apartment are invariant under translations of this apartment.
+In type $\tC_2$, each wall of $X$ thus also has a well-defined \emph{type}, induced by the type of the (opposite) facets it contains, and parallel walls in the same apartment have the same type.
 We remark that this concept of type is different to the usual definition of type for discrete buildings, where a discrete building of type a rank $n$ Coxeter system has $n$ distinct types of panels.

 As in~\cite[Section 6.8]{Rousseau}, we define an \emph{automorphism} of $X$ to be an isometry of $X$ which maps facets to facets and apartments to apartments.
 We use this definition rather than the notion of automorphism from~\cite[Definition 2.5]{Parreau_immeubles}, since by~\cite[Proposition 2.5]{Parreau_immeubles} the latter is necessarily type-preserving, and we do not wish to impose this restriction.